fu9ar/shell-novice/04-loop.md

 **Loops** are key to productivity improvements through automation as they allow us to execute commands repetitively.
 Similar to wildcards and tab completion, using loops also reduces the amount of typing (and typing mistakes).
-We have these .txt files, but we need to copy them to another directory as .tsv files.
+We have these .txt files, but we need to copy a subset of them to another directory as .tsv files.
 TSV is a file extension for tab seperated values, basically a text file that is read as a spreadsheet.
 We can't use: